landerwells/Rustify/README.md

 cargo run --release
 ```

-## Contributing

-We welcome contributions to Rustify!
-Whether it's submitting bug reports, requesting features, or contributing code, your input is invaluable in making Rustify better.
-Please see our [contributing guidelines](CONTRIBUTING.md) for more information on getting involved.

 ## License

 Rustify is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.